TheNetsky/extensions-generic-0.8/README.md

-# MangaStream Extensions
+# MangaCatalog Extensions
-[Click me](https://thenetsky.github.io/extensions-mangastream/) to go to the index page!
+[Click me](https://thenetsky.github.io/extensions-mangacatalog/) to go to the index page!